 Monitoring is an essential ingredient to any successful resource management program.
 The resource manager must know the condition of the habitat and the impacts that may be affecting that habitat and its denizens.
 A long-term monitoring baseline is crucial for decision-making.

-The American Samoa Environmental Protection Agency (ASEPA) cooperates with the Sanctuary by conducting water quality monitoring.
 The water quality at Fagatele Bay has been consistently good and usually meets the standards that have been developed for the site by EPAwhich are stricter than for other coastal waters in Samoa.

 Cycles of Destruction: (return to top)